v-zhuravlev/zbx-smartctl/README.md

 - Absolute paths used(especially in Windows(UserParameters,inside powershell script))
 - Discovery script should probably fail if not run under Admin/root(since its impossible to collect proper data)
 - usbjmicron is not implemented in Windows, only in Linux discovery script
-- nvme discovery is not implemented in Windows, only in Linux discovery script
 - There are no proper tests.
 It's nice to run discovery scripts automatically using `/tests/examples` directory contents as mocks.
 So it's easier to accept PRs.
 BTW you can also PR your outputs to examples folder
 - MacOS disks discovery is very limited.
 Feel free to improve it.